What are deeming rates?

 • If your returns are lower: you don’t get an unfair advantage.

-From 20 September 2025, the lower deeming rates will rise from 0.25% to 0.75%, while the upper rate lifts from 2.25% to 2.75%1.
-These two rates apply depending on how much you hold in financial assets, with lower rates applying up to a certain threshold, and higher rates kicking in above that.
+On 20 March 2026, the lower deeming rate was raised from 0.75% to 1.25%, while the upper deeming rate was raised from 2.75% to 3.25%1.
+These two rates apply depending on how much you hold in financial assets, with lower rates applying up to a certain threshold ($64,200 for singles and $106,200 for couples), and higher rates kicking in above that.

-• Increasing the Age Pension: Alongside the deeming rate increase, the Government is also raising Age Pension payments to help with the cost of living.
-Singles will see an increase of $30 a fortnight and couples on a full pension will get an extra $22.40 each per fortnight.
+• They coincide with changes to the Age Pension.
+Alongside the deeming rate increase, the Government is also raising Age Pension payments on March 20 to help with the cost of living.
+Singles on a full Age Pension will see an increase of $22.20 a fortnight and couples on a full Age Pension will see an increase of $33.40 combined per fortnight.

 How does AMP Super Lifetime Boost use deeming rates?

-AMP Super Lifetime Boost is designed to increase your retirement income when you reach retirement, and if you open an AMP Lifetime Pension.
+AMP Super Lifetime Boost is designed to increase your retirement income if you decide to convert at least some of your super into an AMP Lifetime Retirement Income when you reach retirement.
 It works with the Government’s deeming rates.
 Let’s break it down:

-• Lifetime Boost runs automatically in the background while your super grows, creating a separate purchase price (or “concessional balance”).
+• Once Lifetime Boost is added to your super account, iruns automatically in the background while your super grows, creating a separate purchase price (or “concessional balance”).

-• Since Centrelink uses this smaller balance to assess your Government Age Pension eligibility, you could potentially qualify for a higher pension.
+• Since Centrelink uses this smaller balance to assess your Government Age Pension eligibility, you could potentially qualify for a higher Age Pension.

 When you combine this with your savings, you’ll be set up to retire better, with an income that lasts for a lifetime.